mozilla/fx-private-relay/docs/adr/0004-use-code-linters.md

 As highlighted, there is a gap in Python linters.
 There is no official linter to identify mistakes and standardize constructs.
 Python is used in production for the web and API server, as well as background tasks.
 Errors in this code will impact users, and non-standard code can slow down code reviews.
-This gap meets the criteria for adding a new linter to CircleCI and development.
+Relay should add a new tool to address this gap.

 [markdownlint demo]: https://dlaa.me/markdownlint/
 [ShellCheck]: https://www.shellcheck.net/
 [PyEnchant]: https://pyenchant.github.io/pyenchant/#
 [Hemingway]: https://hemingwayapp.com/

-## Decision Drivers for Choosing Between Similar Linters
+## Decision Drivers: Which Linter?

 A required linter must have these attributes:

 - **Checks on pull request**: The continuous integration process needs to run the tool.
 If the tool identifies an issue, the build should fail.
 This prevents merging failing code.
 - **Runs in the development environment**: Fast tools should run as a pre-commit step.
 A developer can run the tool on their machine.
 When the tool accepts the code, it should also pass in CI.
-- **Marks false positives**: There should be few times where the tool identifies a problem but the code is OK.
+- **Marks false positives**: It should be rare to identify good code as causing a problem.
 When there is a false positive, it should be possible to ignore it and get a passing check.

 When choosing between similar tools, these attributes can help guide the
 decision:

 - **Good defaults**: A tool with good defaults needs less configuration.
-  Developers can use tips and tricks from other projects using the tool.
+  The tool works the same across projects.
 - **Fixes issues when appropriate**: Developers love a "fix it" button.
-  A code formatter is better than a tool that identifies formatting problems.
 A tool that can fix problems correctly is better than a tool that only identifies them.
-A developer should fix issues that need human judgement.
+A developer should fix issues that need human judgment.
 - **Editor integration**: A developer's primary tool is the code editor.
-A integrated tool helps fix issues as part of the writing process.
+An integrated tool helps fix issues as part of the writing process.
 A non-integrated tool turns code linting into an extra chore.
 - **Speed**: A fast tool gets used.
 A slow tool gets skipped.
-A tool than runs on each file save should take less than a second.
+A tool that runs on each file save should take less than a second.
 A pre-commit hook should run in less than five seconds.
-Developers should feel they save time running a tool, rather than waiting for CI.
+Developers should feel they save time running a tool, rather than waiting to see if it fails in CI.

 There are many tools that address identifying mistakes and standardizing constructs in Python.
 Some linters that would fill this role: